jlbaron/AzulSolver/README.md

 <p> 1/2/2023: began testing environment, more work towards agent train loop </p>
 <p> 1/3/2023: progress testing environment, train loop nearly complete, planning visualizations </p>
 <p> 1/5/2023: took a major detour into pygame board representations.
 Nearly useable and will be helpful in finishing up the environment.</p>
+<p> 1/7/2023: first successful play through with random moves, can't guarantee there are no bugs and it is unoptimized but it works! </p>